zxku/Allium58CAD/readme.md

 ### Keymap Ideology and Theory
-- One of my goals was to make sure that all of the standard availible QWERTY symbols be accessible in the default layer.
+- One of my goals was to make sure that all of the standard availible QWERTY symbols be accessible in the "QWERTY" layer.
 - The second priority was a left hand key layout that would provide both quick access to needed shortcut and macro keys while also providing an efficient 4x3 number pad within easy reach.
 - Though the top number row has fallen out of favor with many ergonomic keymap enthusiasts, one of the main reasons for choosing the Allium58 layout was that extra row.
 Though, not for a *top* number row.
 That additional top row of keys is nesessary for a proper 4x3 number pad layout, an important addition for anyone working with lots of numbers.
-- Instead of numbers on the top row of the default layer, it has just the symbols as the base fuction of the key.
+- Instead of numbers on the top row of the QWERTY layer, it has just the symbols as the base fuction of the key.
 The number pad is availible via the momentary navigation key for quick access any time I need to imput numbers.
 I find the number pad much faster than the number row.
 And I find myself using that top row for the symbols far more often than I use the numbers.
 - instead of splitting into many layers of working commands, I thought it made more sense to use 2 layers, and utilize modifier keys on the second layer to fit the extra commands.
 The benifit of this, is if you work in multiple 3D modeling programs you can seperate all of its related commands in a new layer.
 At that point I would probably alter the programming to utilize the layer key in conjunction with the number pad keys to select the active 3D program layer.
-I would program new layers to be conditional over top of the default `tools` layer such that you can still easily swap back to the alphabetical keys.
+I would program new layers to be conditional over top of the `CAD` layer such that you can still easily swap back to the alphabetical keys.
 This also saves you from duplicating any functions on the right keypad that are not getting changed (use `&trans`).
 It could be implimented in a simmilar way to the activation layers for the `Wire` layer and `Num Lock` layer
 - Realistically, the only reason for choosing a 4 row keyboard was to fit the number pad.
 It would actually be possible to use a corn style pcb on the right hand.
-I decided to utilize those extra unused keys on the right keypad of the `tools` layer for math and engineering symbols that I normally have to enter an Alt code for.
+I decided to utilize those extra unused keys on the right keypad of the `CAD` layer for math and engineering symbols that I normally have to enter an Alt code for.
 There is plenty of room for customization in this area if you have differnt needs.

 ### Layers Explained
-#### Default Layer `Layer 0`
+#### QWERTY Layer `Layer 0`
-  - Instead of number keys across the top row of the default layer, it has just the corrisponding symbols as the base fuction of the key.
+  - Instead of number keys across the top row of the QWERTY layer, it has just the corrisponding symbols as the base fuction of the key.
 The number pad is availible via the momentary navigation key for quick access to enter numbers.
 The number pad much faster than the number row for numerical entry.
 The symbols attached to those keys are used more often than I use the numbers.
 The parentheses in particular come to mind...
   - The layout tries to maintain as much standard QWERTY layout as possible, but not everything would fit perfectly.
 Several of the less used keys, : , ; , [ , ] , { , } , and DELETE, are implimented as side by side combos.
 Just hit two keys at the same time and it will output the corrisponding character.
   - Caps Lock is activiated using a double tap on the shift key.
 It is a smart caps lock, so it will dissengage when any non alphabetical key is pressed.
 Traditional Caps Lock is activated with a tripple tap.

-#### Tools Layer `Layer 1`
+#### CAD Layer `Layer 1`
-  - The "Tools" layer contains the number pad and the shortcut keys on the left half, with the navigation arrow keys and additional math and engineering related symbols on the right half
+  - The "CAD" layer contains the number pad and the shortcut keys on the left half, with the navigation arrow keys and additional math and engineering related symbols on the right half
   - The left hand of this layer is intended to be the primary imput while 3D modeling, while your other hand remains on the mouse.
 This is why the left side is crammed full of programing to hold all of the macros in addition to the all important number pad for dimention and data entry.
 It should be noted that for solidworks, these keys do not cover all of my most frequently used commands.
 I have a lot of frequently used commands mapped to mouse gestures in the custom configurator.
   - In general, the Ergo Keyboard Community encorages no legend keycaps, touchtyping from memory only.
 However, the infrequency of using some of these shortcuts makes memorizing them difficult, Thus why I thought it would be important to have labeled legends.
 The touchtype memory is also effected by the shifting of the hand durring use.
 Although a much shorter distance that the standard SpaceMouse setup, the hand will still be required to shift back and forth between the number pad and the spacemouse position.
 (Additional Homing Keys are being considered to help this).
   - There are two other very frequently used commands that I have left out of the keymap because I have mapped them to the two keys on the spacemouse base.